fraim-ai/.github/.github/pull_request_template.md

 - [ ] I have added/updated the appropriate tests
 - [ ] All the tests have passed
 - [ ] I've added/updated stories for UI changes
-- [ ] I've updated the CHANGELOG.md file with a summary of my changes

 ## ℹ Additional Information